-Microsoft and French company Thales have announced their partnership today, June 12 on developing a common Defence Cloud solution for the armed forces.
-The joint venture will be based on Azure Stack platform of Microsoft, which is a service-oriented and flexible cloud environment.
+Microsoft and French company Thales have announced their partnership today, June 12, on developing a common Defence Cloud solution for the armed forces.
+The joint venture will be based on the Azure Stack platform of Microsoft, which is a service-oriented and flexible cloud environment.

-Thales, being a European leader in defence and cybersecurity is joining Microsoft to complete the world’s first collaboration in offering a complementary solution sufficing various needs of armed forces without compromising security.
+Thales, being a European leader in defense and cybersecurity is joining Microsoft to complete the world’s first collaboration in offering a complementary solution sufficing various needs of armed forces without compromising security.

 Thales and Microsoft cloud solution mission is simple, to offer the militaries around the world keeping sensitive data inside their respective infrastructures.
 Armed forces will have the chance to get the most out of size and scope of Azure Stack, maintaining robust and secure cloud for classified materials, ultimately achieving “maximum flexibility with maximum security”.